radiantearth/stac-browser/README.md

 It's not officially supported, but you may also be able to use it for certain *OGC API - Records* and *OGC API - Features* compliant servers.

+**Please note that STAC Browser is currently without funding for both maintenance, bug fixes and improvements.
+This means issues and PRs may be adressed very slowly.
+If you care about STAC Browser and have some funds to support the future of STAC Browser, please contact matthias@mohr.ws**

 **Table of Contents:**
 - [Examples](#examples)
 - [Get Started](#get-started)